isomerpages/nlb-biblioasia/_holding-area/The Origin Stories of Keramat Kusu.md

 [^12]: “Chinese Topics in Malaya.”

 [^13]: Mary Heathcott, “Chinese Go to Pray and Picnic on Kusu Island,” Singapore Free Press and Mercantile Advertiser, 21 October 1940, 5.
 (From NewspaperSG)

+[^14]: Sit Yin Fong, “Two Faiths Share Holy Island,” Straits Times, 24 October 1948, 4.
+(From NewspaperSG)

+[^15]: A.J.
+Anthony, “A Picnic… With the Harbour Gods,” Straits Times Annual, 	1 January 1952, 26–27.
+(From NewspaperSG).
+The article also states that the keramat bore the date 1889.
+This date was not evident when I visited the shrine and does not accord with the information provided by Song Ong Siang that the keramat was active prior to 1875.
+Remarkably, an article published in the Straits Times Annual in 1970 under the same title repeated nearly verbatim the text from the 1952 article, though this time under a different author’s name – Goh Tuck Chiang.

+[^16]: “Singapore’s Kusu Island,” Asia Magazine (16 September 1973), 18–19.
+(From National Library, Singapore, call no. RUR q950.05 AM)

+[^17]: Jack Chia Meng-Tat, “Managing the Tortoise Island: Tua Peh Kong Temple, Pilgrimage, and Social Change in Pulau Kusu, 1965–2007,” New Zealand Journal of Asian Studies 11, no. 2 (December 2009): 72–95, https://www.nzasia.org.nz/uploads/1/3/2/1/132180707/jas_dec2009_chia.pdf.

+[^18]: Sentosa Development Corporation (Singapore), Annual Report 1976 (Singapore: Sentosa Development Corporation, 1977), 11 (From National Library, Singapore, call no. RLCOS 354.5957092 SDCAR); Sentosa Development Corporation (Singapore), Annual Report 1977 (Singapore: Sentosa Development Corporation, 1978), 14.
+(From National Library, Singapore, call no. RLCOS 354.5957092 SDCAR)

+[^19]: Francis Chin, “Kusu’s Little Kramat,” New Nation, 4 November 1979, 2.
+(From NewspaperSG)

+[^20]: 李思邈 Li Simiao, “Gui yu na du gong miao xiufu kunnan duo shehui duofang fen shen chu yuanshou,” 龟屿拿督公庙修复困难多 社会多方纷伸出援手 [There are many difficulties in the restoration of the Dato Kong Temple on Kusu], 联合早报 Lianhe Zaobao, 16 May 2022, https://www.zaobao.com.sg/news/singapore/story20220516-1273019.

+[^21]: Ng Wei Kai, “Shrines Destroyed in Kusu Island Fire 70% Reconstructed: Caretaker,” Straits Times, 5 September 2022, https://www.straitstimes.com/singapore/shrines-destroyed-in-kusu-island-fire-70-reconstructed-caretaker.